WebAssembly/spec/document/core/exec/instructions.rst

 it must not differ in elements that are not mutable, and it must still be well-typed.

-.. todo:: Define more precisely?
+.. todo:: Define this relation more precisely.

 .. note::
    A host function can call back into WebAssembly by :ref:`invoking <exec-invocation>` a function :ref:`exported <syntax-export>` from a :ref:`module <syntax-module>`.
-   However, the effects of any such call are subsumed by the non-deterministic behavior allowed for a host function.
+   However, the effects of any such call are subsumed by the non-deterministic behavior allowed for the host function.